cameraui/docs/admin/assistant-setup.md

 **Send images to the model** is a switch per model.
 With it on, a snapshot the assistant takes or an event picture from the recordings goes to the model so it can describe what it sees, which with a cloud provider means the picture leaves your machine.
 The pictures are always shown in the chat, whether the model receives them or not.

+### Small models and the context window

+**Context window** in the model dialog says how much this model holds.
+A plugin model brings the number itself, for everything else it is empty and the context budget from the general settings applies.
+Set it for a local or small model, 8192 for an 8k model for example, and camera.ui plans the request around it: the procedures move behind a `load_skill` call, the feature list gives way to a hint at the documentation, and tools the question did not start from are listed by name and fetched when the model wants them.
+Nothing is taken away from the model, it asks for what it needs.
+The same happens on a large model in a big installation, where many plugins and connected servers push the tool list past what the window can carry.

 ### Models without tools or pictures

 Nothing is switched off for the user: every model can be picked, the assistant adapts and says what is missing.